eepgwde/vojdamago/docs/design/br.md

 application process predictor: the outcome variable would be "Loan Granted", but there may be another variable "LV", which is overlooked and does not have a clear definition in the data dictionary and proves to be *Loan Value* and is only ever non-zero when "Loan Granted" is true.
-A careless designer might not pick up the correlation between the outcome variable and the prescient variable.)
+A careless designer might not pick uvp the correlation between the outcome variable and the prescient variable.)

 These repair metrics were quite complicated in design.
 The operation was either